ma-xu/hpc_yolo3/README.md

    ```
    sbatch run_test.sh
    ```
    After this, you will see your job id, like 999444.
-A few seconds latter, a log file will generated, named as hpc_999444.log.
+A few seconds later, a log file will generated, named as hpc_999444.log.

    Once filed or completed, you will get an email.